Mookie Jones

 Theodore Todd "Mookie" Jones IV (born February 22, 1990) is a 6'6", 190 lbs. forward who played basketball for the Syracuse Orange from 2008–2011.

 Early life

 In his senior season at Peekskill High School, Jones averaged 20.1 points per game and was named to the 2008 First-Team Journal News Westchester/Putnam All-Star team.
 The New York State Sportswriters Association named him 2008 First-Team Class A All-State.
-In his Junior year Jones lead Peekskill to the 2007 class A State Title over a Glens Falls team led by current Sacramento Kings/BYU guard Jimmer Fredette.
+In his Junior year Jones lead Peekskill to the 2007 class A State Title over a Glens Falls team led by former Sacramento Kings/BYU guard Jimmer Fredette.
 Jones played AAU with former West Virginia forward Kevin Jones.

 College

 Jones had offers from Rutgers, DePaul, Marquette and St. Johns before settling on Syracuse.

 2008–09

 Jones would make his debut against Le Moyne, playing 10 minutes and scoring three points.
 The freshman would make his biggest impact in an 86–51 win against Colgate on December 1, 2008, as he played 21 minutes and scored nine points.
 On January 26, 2009, it was announced that Jones had suffered a muscle tear in his right hip and would miss the remainder of the season.
 He received a medical redshirt.